ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

           r_seconds = runtime.seconds - (minutes * 60)
           return runtime.days, runtime.seconds // 3600, minutes, r_seconds

-      # this is only event we care about for display, when the play shows it's summary stats, the rest are ignored by the base class
+      # this is only event we care about for display, when the play shows its summary stats; the rest are ignored by the base class
       def v2_playbook_on_stats(self, stats):
           end_time = datetime.now()
           runtime = end_time - self.start_time

-          # Shows the usage of a config option declared in the DOCUMENTATION variable, Ansible will have set it when it loads the plugin.
+          # Shows the usage of a config option declared in the DOCUMENTATION variable.
+Ansible will have set it when it loads the plugin.
-          # Also note the use of the display object to print to screen, available to all callbacks, you should prefer this over printing yoruself
+          # Also note the use of the display object to print to screen.
+This is available to all callbacks, and you should use this over printing yourself
           self._display.display(self._plugin_options['format_string'] % (self._days_hours_minutes_seconds(runtime)))

-Note that the CALLBACK_VERSION and CALLBACK_NAME definitions are required for properly functioning plugins for Ansible >=2.0.
-CALLBACK_TYPE is mostly needed to distinguish 'stout' plugins from the rest, as you can only load one of that type.
+Note that the CALLBACK_VERSION and CALLBACK_NAME definitions are required for properly functioning plugins for Ansible version 2.0 and later.
+CALLBACK_TYPE is mostly needed to distinguish 'stdout' plugins from the rest, since you can only load one plugin that writes to stdout.

 .. _developing_connection_plugins:

 Connection Plugins
 ------------------

+Connection plugins allow Ansible to connect to the target hosts so it can execute tasks on them.
+Ansible ships with many connection plugins, but only one can be used per host at a time.

-By default, Ansible ships with a 'paramiko' SSH, native ssh (just called 'ssh'), 'local' connection type, and there are also some minor players like 'chroot' and 'jail'.
+By default, Ansible ships with several plugins.
+The most commonly used are the 'paramiko' SSH, native ssh (just called 'ssh'), and 'local' connection types.
 All of these can be used in playbooks and with /usr/bin/ansible to decide how you want to talk to remote machines.

 The basics of these connection types are covered in the :doc:`../intro_getting_started` section.

 Should you want to extend Ansible to support other transports (SNMP, Message bus, etc) it's as simple as copying the format of one of the existing modules and dropping it into the connection plugins directory.

-The value of 'smart' for a connection allows selection of paramiko or openssh based on system capabilities, and chooses
+Ansible version 2.1 introduced the 'smart' connection plugin.
+The 'smart' connection type allows Ansible to automatically select either the 'paramiko' or 'openssh' connection plugin based on system capabilities, or the 'ssh' connection plugin if OpenSSH supports ControlPersist.
-'ssh' if OpenSSH supports ControlPersist, in Ansible 1.2.1 and later.
-Previous versions did not support 'smart'.

-More documentation on writing connection plugins is pending, though you can jump into `lib/ansible/plugins/connection <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/connection>`_ and figure things out pretty easily.
+For examples on how to implement a connection plug in, see the source code here:
+`lib/ansible/plugins/connection <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/connection>`_.

 .. _developing_inventory_plugins:

 Inventory Plugins
 -----------------

-Added in Ansible 2.4 they are in charge of parsing inventory sources and forming the 'in memory' representation of the Inventory.
+Inventory plugins were added in Ansible version 2.4.
+Inventory plugins parse inventory sources and form an in memory representation of the inventory.

-They are invoked via the InventoryManager and are given access to any existing inventory data added previouslly, they are given an 'inventory source' as supplied to Ansible (via config/optoins/defaults/etc), which they can ignore (return false from the `verify_file` method), or attempt to parse (via `parse` method) and return an `AnsibleParserError` on failure.
+Inventory plugins are invoked via the InventoryManager and are given access to any existing inventory data.
+They are given an 'inventory source' as supplied to Ansible (via config/options/defaults/etc), which they can either ignore by returning false from the `verify_file` method, or attempting to parse (with the `parse` method) and return an `AnsibleParserError` on failure.

 .. code-block:: python

    def parse(self, inventory, loader, path, cache=True):
         pass # your code goes here

-The parameters are:
+Inventory plugins take the following parameters:

  * inventory: inventory object with existing data and the methods to add hosts/groups/variables to inventory
- * loader: Ansible's DataLoader, it can read files, auto load JSON/YAML and decrypt vaulted data, it also caches read filesh.
+ * loader: Ansible's DataLoader.
+The DataLoader can read files, auto load JSON/YAML and decrypt vaulted data, and cache read files.
- * path: string with inventory source (normally a path, but not required)
+ * path: string with inventory source (this is usually a path, but is not required)
- * cache: hint to the plugin if it should use or avoid caches (Cache plugin and/or loader)
+ * cache: indicates whether the plugin should use or avoid caches (cache plugin and/or loader)

-Inventory sources are strings, most of the time they correspond to a file path, but can also be a comma separated list, a uri or anything your plugin can use as input.
+Inventory sources are strings.
+They usually correspond to a file path, but they can also be a comma separated list, a URI, or anything your plugin can use as input.
-The 'inventory source' provided can be either a string (`host_list` plugin), a data file (like consumed by the `yaml` and `ini` plugins), a configuration file (see `virtualbox` and `constructed`) or even a script or executable (the `script` uses those) which is how 'inventory scripts' work.
+The 'inventory source' provided can be either a string (`host_list` plugin), a data file (like consumed by the `yaml` and `ini` plugins), a configuration file (see `virtualbox` and `constructed`) or even a script or executable (the `script` uses those).

-Inventory plugins can also use the configured Cache plugin to store and retrieve data to avoid costly external calls, of course this only works if using a 'persistent' cache (i.e not the memory one).
+When using the 'persistent' cache, inventory plugins can also use the configured cache plugin to store and retrieve data to avoid costly external calls.

-Be aware that inventory plugins normally only execute at the start of the run, before playbooks/plays and roles are found, but they can be 're-executed' via the `meta: refresh_inventory` task, which will clear out the existing inventory and rebuild it.
+Inventory plugins normally only execute at the start of a run, before playbooks/plays and roles are found, but they can be 're-executed' via the `meta: refresh_inventory` task, which will clear out the existing inventory and rebuild it.

-More documentation on writing inventory plugins is pending, though you can jump into `lib/ansible/plugins/inventory <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/inventory>`_ and figure things out pretty easily.
+For examples on how to implement a connection plug in, see the source code here:
+`lib/ansible/plugins/inventory <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/inventory>`_.

 .. _developing_lookup_plugins: